How many times have you said “I suck at golf”?

 First, though, you need to define “better”.
 Is it:

-- Wanting to hit higher quality shots?
+- Wanting to hit higher quality (longer, straighter) shots?

-- Needing to solidify your putting?
+- Needing to solidify your putting and/or short game?

 - Dropping 5 strokes ASAP?

-Maybe it’s one, two, or even all five of these things.
+Maybe it’s one, two, or even all three of these things.
 My biggest suggestion before you do anything, though, is to find the one that really, truly matters and work on that one first.
 You can always come back to the others when you’re ready.

 Reason #1: You Hit Low-Quality Shots